 - Professional low-level light (laser) therapy treatments, which is such a crucial player in hair regeneration.
 The use of LLT Increase cell metabolism and the health of blood vessels in the scalp for thicker, supple and more durable hair shafts.
 It can also:

 - Stimulate the sebaceous glands for silkier-looking hair.

 - Increase melanin production in the hair follicles, darkening gray hairs.

-- High quality PRP processing system to obtain optimal platelet concentrations and combination of cells for regeneration.
+- High-quality PRP processing system to obtain optimal platelet concentrations and combination of cells for regeneration.
 This will stimulate new blood vessel growth and attract the activation of stem cells.

-- Identify and assist with supplements / nutrition for hair growth.
+- Identify and assist with supplements/nutrition for hair growth.

-- Use of vitamins, growth factors and amniotic-derived allografts if necessary to help as second line therapy or combination therapy if the growth factors from your own platelets are inadequate due to medications, smoking, age etc.
+- Use of vitamins, growth factors and amniotic-derived allografts if necessary to help as second-line therapy or combination therapy if the growth factors from your own platelets are inadequate due to medications, smoking, age etc.

-HOW IS THE TREATMENT PERFORMED?
+HOW IS THE hair loss TREATMENT PERFORMED?